leilaicruz/Experimental_Journal/journal/2019-07/2019-07-23-SATAY-Byk832-1st-attempt.md

     ![](../images/satay-benoit-induction-plots.png)

           - Step 1: At the time of induction we plate 200ul from the induction culture at OD=0.2
+     > We could not plate at T=0 from the induction culture, because we did not have enough plates.

           - Step 2: Next day morning  repeat Step 1 (17 hours)

+      >
           - Step 3: 3 hours later  repeat Step 1  (20 hours)
           - Step 4: Next morning  repeat Step 1 (42 hours)
           - Step 5: Same day afternoon , repeat Step 1 (51 hours)